As an independent, employee-owned press, Boydell & Brewer is fully committed to best serving the academic community and scholarly communication.

 Distribution and Marketing

-- We will market Open Access titles alongside our non-OA content.
+- We market Open Access titles alongside our non-OA content.
 Our aim is to deliver value for money to the funders and to drive usage and promote discoverability.

 We will consider requests.
-A fee would be payable and the appropriate permissions would have to be cleared by the author.
+A fee would be payable, and the appropriate permissions would have to be cleared by the author.
 Please contact your editor for a quote.

 The BPC covers one paperback gratis copy.
 We also offer a generous discount on additional copies.